wintonmj/AVC-Team-3-2016/README.md

 ###Week 4 Checklist
-- [ ] Grace: Make sure team is up to date, help with any work that is falling behind.
+- [x] Grace: Make sure team is up to date, help with any work that is falling behind.
 Help with getting the CAD design ready and anything the software needs help with.
-- [ ] Chris & Michael: Refine and further design and then implement quadrant 2/3 code to get it up to the maze stage.
+- [x] Chris & Michael: Refine and further design and then implement quadrant 2/3 code to get it up to the maze stage.
 Will implement it at a slow rate first and then try tweek it to get through faster and faster.
 Optimisation may not be done by end of Week 4 due to other commitments like the COMP test and other assignments.
-- [ ] Aaron & Mayunk: Work on the CAD the design and make sure we have a good design done by end of week.
+- [x] Aaron & Mayunk: Work on the CAD the design and make sure we have a good design done by end of week.

+*As we had the comp 102 test on the same day as our lab, we didnt seem to get much done.
+Hardware managed to some what agree on the design, but having trouble with CAD.
+Hopefully we can have something to print next week.
+Software managed to get rid of some bugs and modify the code.

-###Week 5 Checklist to come
+###Week 5 Checklist
-- [ ] Grace:
+- [ ] Grace: Get the right measurements for the CAD design, get everyone together for what needs to be done.
-- [ ] Chris & Michael:
+- [ ] Chris & Michael: Further work on quadrant 3?
-- [ ] Aaron & Mayunk:
+- [ ] Aaron & Mayunk: Work on CAD design and placement of IR sensors.

+###Week 6 Checklist to come

 ###Weekly Checklist